 followed by c.

-Create a directory for your application, then create a virtual environment with Aider installed in it.
+Switch to this window.
+Now, using the instructions below, create a directory for your application then create a virtual environment with Aider installed in it.

 mkdir -p ~/Aider/malware